-In Computer Programming, students will learn basic computer programming language and skills using Scratch, MS LOGO, Blender, Game Maker Pro and other programming software.
-These skills are intended to help a student gain a base knowledge, and will not fully prepare students for a computer programming job, but will set a foundation for future education for those deciding to go into the programming field.
-Students will use self-directed learning, collaboration, and instructor guidance to complete a variety of programming projects, including simple computer games.
+The computer science course will provide students with basic computer programming language skills using scratch and a corresponding curriculum through code.org.
+These programs are intended to help a student gain basic knowledge and will not fully prepare students for a computer programming job, but will set a foundation for those interested in the field.
+Students will use self-directed learning, collaboration, and instructor guidance to complete a variety of programming projects, including simple computer game creation.
 Students will have the opportunity through this course to explore whether there is an interest or aptitude to pursue computer programming as a potential career.
 This course will include various elements of computer programming career exploration.
-Students will further develop 21^s Century Skills needed for future personal career success.
+Students will further develop 21 Century Skills needed for future personal career success.